NEFAC Mentors – Journalism

 Mentorship areas include investigative reporting, political and beat reporting, narrative writing, interviewing and career planning.

-TIFFANY TAN is a regional reporter with VTDigger, where she reports on local issues, the opioid epidemic and the criminal justice system.
-She started her journalism career in the Philippines, before working for media organizations in China, Singapore and the US.
+TIFFANY TAN is a senior reporter with The Post and Courier in Columbia, S.C.
+She previously worked for VTDigger.
+She started her journalism career in the Philippines, before working for media organizations in China, Singapore and the United States.

 Mentorship areas include enterprise reporting; covering police, courts and the opioid epidemic; public records; sourcing and reporting local news for a statewide audience.